 Basic concepts of PowerShell

-Installing PowerShell modules and Connecting to Azure
+Installing the Az commands and connecting to Azure

 Using Cloudshell